mojojojoe/mojojojoe.github.io/about.md

 # About

-Mojojojoe is a freelance writer on finance and technology.
+Mojojojoe freelances his writing and editing skills, develops python notebooks, and hacks away on Linux.
+He is a literate mathematician and spent several years as an actuarial student.